Cornish GP & Multi Terrrain Series

 THE CORNISH MULTI TERRAIN RACE SERIES

-All the dates for the 16/17 series have been confirmed, starting with…
+All the dates for the 17/18 series have been confirmed, see the Race diary for all the dates

 CORNWALL ROAD RUNNING & RACING GROUP